 The shoulder is then placed into one oven safe pot and then is baked slowly for three hours.

-Making it moist, tender and absolutely delicious!
+Either way it will come out moist, tender and absolutely delicious!

-While you do whatever else it is you need to do for the day/evening.
+Let the oven do the work, while you do whatever else it is you need to do for the day/evening.

 But please for the love of GOD do not leave the house with the oven on.